 Kaarme - Connecting Students & Athletes With Colleges, Counselors, Coaches & Scholarships Resources The office of Federal Student Aid provides publications, fact sheets, online tools, and other resources to help you prepare and pay for college or career school.
 Our resources are grouped by the following topics: Information on College Preparation and the Federal Student Aid ProgramsFree Application for Federal Student Aid (FAFSA®) InformationLoan InformationConsumer Protection Hard copies of many of the publications are available for order from the U.S. To view the Adobe Portable Document Format (PDF) files, you must have installed the latest version of the Adobe Reader (free).
 Information on College Preparation and the Federal Student Aid Programs See tips on getting ready for college.
 Top Free Application for Federal Student Aid (FAFSA®) Information Get detailed information and help on completing the FAFSA®.
 Top Loan Information Learn about federal student loans—what they are, how to get them, and why to get them.
 Consumer Protection Braille Publications

 Going Back to College: Getting Started Going Back to College: Getting Started Welcome!
 Going back to college as an adult can be a daunting (sometimes even scary), but very worthwhile experience.
 We all know that there are many talented and accomplished individuals who never went to college or for some reason or another were not able to complete their degree.
+For many, earning that "piece of paper" can make a significant difference in their professional or personal life (the achievement of a lifelong dream) - but the idea of returning to school after a long absence can present quite a challenge.
 Often adults who are returning to school after years of not being in a classroom are apprehensive about not fitting in (for example, being thrust into a classroom with 18 to 25 year olds), taking good notes, studying, and doing well on tests.
 Browse articles on returning to school and frequently asked questions in the admissions area.
-Other resources include opportunities for regional and national internships; how to buy and sell textbooks; get help with academic research and cool tools (including bibliographies with document delivery; dissertations; online journals; and special libraries).
 It doesn't matter how old you are or how long its been.
 Here are Some Guidelines for Getting Started:

 Online Writing Classes - Gotham Writers Workshop About Online classes draw together writers from across the globe.
 Our Online writing classes offer the same quality of instruction as our NYC classes, and, as much as possible, our Online classes replicate the experience of being together in a classroom with a teacher and fellow students.
 (Skip to Tour) The classes do not take place in "real time," (with the exception of an optional weekly one-hour chat session).
+You can participate in class any time, day or night, but the classes advance week-by-week, and certain things should be accomplished within that seven-day time period.
 You can take an Online writing class from anywhere in the world, as long as you have an Internet connection.
 Aside from the convenience of time and location, you have a written record of everything that transpires in class, which you can print out and keep for future reference.
 Class size is limited, so that all students get personal attention: Explore our catalogue of writing courses.
 Tour